 This easy Christmas gnome wine bottle cover is great for gifting.
-And because it’s a 30-minute craft, you’ll be done in no time with this fun holiday hostess gift.
+And because it’s a quick craft, you can even make a few of these fun holiday hostess gifts.

 Christmas Gnome Wine Bottle Topper

 Today, I’ve put together the easiest Christmas gnome wine bottle topper.
 It’s great for delivering a bottle of wine to any hostess or holiday party.
-The best part is that you’re done in about 30-minutes!
+The best part is that you’re done in no time.
 Let’s get started.

-Supplies for a DIY Christmas Gnome Wine Bottle Cover
+Supplies for a DIY Christmas Gnome Bottle Cover

 - thick felt (we used an 8 x 11-inch sheet of stiff felt, 1.5 mm)